 This has to be one of my favorite tools in my makeup kit.
 I was so excited to find a really good eyelash curler that comes with pad refills.

-I had my original eyelash curler since high school, but it broke this summer.
+My previous eyelash curler was from high school, but it broke this summer.

 I used the opportunity to try and find a really heavy-duty curler that should last me for the rest of my life.